 Viewing Considerations & Compromises

-A comfortable reading distance is a good starting point for viewing stereograms on-screen, or on a page.
-However, drawing back from the monitor may not only help in viewing larger images, but increase the 3-D effect.
+A comfortable reading distance is a good starting point for viewing stereograms on-screen or on a page.
+However, drawing back from the image may not only help in viewing larger images, but increase the 3-D effect.
 Also, I find the longer I stare at a stereogram, the greater the stereogramic effect.

-Bringing an autostereogram into focus is a gradual sensation, but switching from "autostereovision" to normal vision is abrupt, and can be uncomfortable.
-I find the best way to avoid any such discomfort is to breakaway from the autostereogram by briefly closing your eyes, and then opening them using normal vision.
+Bringing a stereogram into focus is a gradual sensation, but switching from "stereovision" to normal vision can be abrupt, and may be uncomfortable for some people.
+The best way to avoid any such discomfort is to breakaway from the stereogram by briefly closing your eyes, and then opening them using normal vision.

-All my stereograms are made to be viewed wide-eyed, as are most hidden-image stereograms in general.
+All Color Stereo stereograms are made to be viewed wide-eyed, AKA: parallel vision.

 How can you tell if your using wide-eyed or cross-eyed vision?

-Many times I realize someone is viewing cross-eyed where it's meant for wide-eyed vision to be used, and they're missing the correct 3-D effect, or unable to see stereogramic altogether.
-Unfortunately, there's no easy way to tell, or coach the casual viewer, but keep in mind that autostereograms using parallel vision may actually feel soothing to the eyes.
+Many times I realize someone is viewing cross-eyed instead of wide-eyed vision.
+As a result, they miss the correct 3-D effect, likely seeing an inside-out effect.
+Unfortunately, there's no easy way to tell or coach the casual viewer, but keep in mind that stereograms using parallel vision may actually feel soothing to the eyes.
 Whereas, images requiring cross-eyed vision can produce enough cumulative eye-strain to produce a headache if your eye muscles are not use to it.
-In my experience, staring at enough images on a regular basis develops the eye muscles (like exercising any other muscles) to a point where you can view with total comfort... unless, of course you create stereograms for hours on end, in which case, nothing can save you.
+In my experience, staring at enough images on a regular basis develops the eye muscles (like exercising any other muscles) to a point where you can view with total comfort– unless of course you create stereograms for hours on end, in which case, nothing can save you.

-Why you might see a double image: Especially when viewing hidden-image stereograms, you may sometimes see a leaner image layered above a wider image.
+Why you might see a double image: This depends on many things that have to do with how the stereogram is viewed and the image itself.
+You would likely see a leaner image layered above a wider image giving a double layered effect.
 This is from diverging your vision too broadly.
-Stereograms are all made of vertical columns.
-If vision diverges too much, your brain will factor in two columns at once, instead of single side-by-side.
-This happens more often with experienced viewers.
+Stereograms are made of vertical columns.
+If vision diverges too much, your brain will factor in two columns at once instead of single side-by-side.
+This happens most often with narrow parallax or viewing an image from too far away.
+It also may happen with experienced viewers who can diverge their eyes more easily.

 Why you might see some, and not see other stereogram effects: